 I had been hearing adds and first-hand accounts of companies that were making clothes for people with athletic builds just about the time I got sick of my tight pants.
 Upon checking them out, they seemingly had solved my problem: they gave the extra room in the thighs but kept the waist tight and/or they use elastic in their material.
 The two most prominent were Mizzen & Main and Barbell Apparel.
-I also recently found Relentless Jeans.
-If I had more disposable income that I wasn’t spending on kettlebells (just got 3 more!) and hunting equipment, I may have stopped there.
-All of these companies have really nice clothes that would have been very comfortable and stylish.
-I was seconds away from ordering some Barbell jeans, but I decided to visit Amazon to check out some other options because I wasn’t into spending $150 on jeans.
+If I had more disposable income that I wasn’t spending on garage gym gear and hunting equipment, I may have stopped there.
+Both of these companies have really nice clothes that would have been very comfortable and stylish.
+I was seconds away from ordering some Barbell jeans, but I decided to visit Amazon and Kohl’s to check out some other options because I wasn’t into spending $150 on jeans.
 I went down a path that saved me money and produced great results.

 Stylish Yet Economical

 I was able to find multiple pairs of pants & shorts that have some form of elastic (elastane) in them for stretch when sitting and/or larger thigh/butt room built in.
 Here is what I ordered and tried on with some commentary on each.
 Most of them are linked to Amazon, but you can find the first few in Target (they are Target brands so you have to) and then most of the Levi’s and Dockers at Kohl’s.
 This lets you get in there and try them all on without the hassle of shipping and returning many sizes.

 Men’s Athletic Fit Hennepin Chino Pants – Goodfellow & Co™ Khaki